-In Figure~\ref{fig:imqcd}, we show the spectrum of excitations for fixed $\mu_V/T=1$ and varying the ratio of axial and helical lifetimes, which can be understood as varying $\tau_A$ for fixed $\tau_H$.
-As anticipated from Figure~\ref{fig:tricrit}, two branches of propagating modes exist for sufficiently small $\tau_H/\tau_A$.
-As we increase the ratio, both branches collide, and above a threshold value, there is only one branch of propagating modes.
+In Fig.~\ref{fig:imqcd}, we show the spectrum of excitations for fixed $\mu_V/T=1$ and varying the ratio of axial and helical lifetimes, which can be understood as varying $\tau_A$ for fixed $\tau_H$.
+As anticipated from Fig.~\ref{fig:tricrit}, two branches of propagating modes exist for sufficiently small $\tau_H/\tau_A$.
+As we increase the ratio, these branches collide, and above a threshold value, there is only one branch of propagating modes.
 It should also be noted that for a non-conserved axial charge, i.e., finite $\tau_A$, there are no propagating modes for small wavenumber.

 The effect of the axial relaxation time on the perturbations of the axial chemical potential $\mu_A$ sourced by a Gaussian perturbation in the vector potential $\mu_V$ is exemplified in Fig.~\ref{fig:QCD_tauA}.
 We choose the same set of the parameters as in Fig.~\ref{fig:CVW} for two different values of the helicity relaxation time, namely $c_h \tau_H /\sigma=0.1$ and $c_h \tau_H /\sigma=100$.
 The first one corresponds to the traditional Chiral Vortical Wave, while the second is closer to the Helical Vortical Wave.
 As expected, a decrease in the lifetime of the axial charge $\tau_A$ results in a damping of the perturbations in the axial chemical potential and the variations of $\tau_A$ do not substantially affect the velocity of the axial wave propagation.